 Most National Parks also have backcountry camping.
 You usually have to visit the Visitor Center or Backcountry Office to obtain a permit first.
 Some parks have free backcountry camping, like the Great Sand Dunes, while others can charge over $20 a night!
 One of my favorite spots to camp is the Great Sand Dunes, you can hike out onto the dunes and spend the night under an incredibly dark sky for free!
 Glacier National Park also has wonderful backcountry sites, however they charge ~$10 per night.
 Most backcountry sites have a pit toilet, food prep area, and 2-3 designated camping spots.
 You can learn more about backcountry camping by visiting the National Park's Website.

-I recommend camping in National Forest land when possible.
+I recommend camping on National Forest or BLM land when possible.
 Unlike Northeast Ohio, the Western US has plenty of Public Land that you can explore and enjoy.
 These free public lands are also usually found around the National Parks.
-The general rule for National Forest camping is that you can set up a tent anywhere you want, as long as you are at least 150 feet from a road or water source.
+The general rule for National Forest / BLM camping is that you can set up a tent anywhere you want, as long as you are at least 150 feet from a road or water source.
 This is great for overnight backpacking trips if you want to get deep into the woods.
 Most National Forests also have random pull-offs where you can park your car and camp.
 These are generally referred to as dispersed campsites.
 This is how I camped for the majority of my roadtrip.
 Again, if you use the UC Public App, these sites are usually marked.
 I love this camping style because I can normally find a quiet spot to myself, which is impossible in a big National Park campground.
 I also have quick access to my car, luxury camping!
 Plus it's free!

 If you are traveling between October - May, keep in mind that most campgrounds will be closed.
 This includes: National Forest campgrounds, National Park campgrounds, Private Campgrounds, and backcountry sites.
 The National Forest roads may also be impassable due to snowfall.
 However, provided the roads are still clear, you can always do the free dispersed camping on the National Forest lands.